 Turnover of Guiuan’s CCAF and PSF proposal

 In August 2018, the Guiuan Recovery and Sustainabile Development Group for Resilience (GRSDGR) accommodated Commissioner Rachel Herrera in Guiuan, Eastern Samar.
-The CCAF is an innovation from the locality that serves as a resource mobilization tool for LGUs, ensuring that climate plans in Guiuan are funded and pursued to their implementation.
+The CCAF is an innovation that serves as a resource mobilization tool for LGUs, ensuring that climate plans in Guiuan are funded and pursued to their implementation.

 GRSDGR TAG Team to pursue resource mobilization

-The GRSDGR formed a core group, referred to as TAG team, to continue the process of resource mobilization.
-The group has representatives from CSOs, LGUs through department heads and the Sangguniang Bayan, local academe, and private sector representatives.
-Their main objective is to ensure proper execution of local climate plans through a shared responsibility among/between multiple sectors.
+The GRSDGR formed the TAG team core group to continue the process of resource mobilization.
+The group has representatives from CSOs, LGUs through department heads and the Sangguniang Bayan, local academe, and private sector.
+The main objective is to ensure proper execution of local climate plans through a shared responsibility among/between multiple sectors.

 Start of ICSC’s partnership with Coron, Palawan and Santa Fe, Bantayan Island LGUs

-Last September 2018, the CPT started partnerships with CORDAID and the municipalities of Coron and Santa Fe for local climate planning and resource mobilization.
-The ongoing partnership involves diving into Local Climate Change Action Plans (LCCAP) development and the formulation of Climate Change Adaptation Framework (CCAF).
+Last September 2018, ICSC started partnerships with CORDAID and the municipalities of Coron and Santa Fe for local climate planning and resource mobilization.
+This involves diving into Local Climate Change Action Plan (LCCAP) development and the formulation of the Climate Change Adaptation Framework (CCAF).

 Sharing of local planning experience in international conferences (APAN)

-The Secretary of Guiuan’s Sangguniang Bayan and representatives from ICSC shared the success story of Guiuan in developing comprehensive local climate action plans in their communities during the Asia Pacific Adaptation Network (APAN) Conference hosted by the Asian Development Bank (ADB).
-The CPT was able to share the design of a Climate Change Adaptation Framework (CCAF) as an innovative tool to assist in resource mobilization.
+The Guiuan Sangguniang Bayan secretary and representatives from ICSC shared the success story of Guiuan in developing comprehensive local climate action plans in their communities during the Asia Pacific Adaptation Network (APAN) Conference hosted by the Asian Development Bank (ADB).
+ICSC shared the CCAF design as an innovative tool to assist in resource mobilization.

 Building the Guiuan Bantay Dagat solar-powered, floating guard house

-In partnership with Cordaid, Zoological Society of London (ZSL) and ICSC, the volunteer marine coast guard, referred to as Bantay Dagat, constructed and launched the very first floating guard house in the country which aims to improve the monitoring of marine protected areas.
-With the help of the Re-Charge Pilipinas (RCP) Team, Bantay Dagat members also underwent a Solar Scholars Training.
-As a result, they currently manage a solarized communication and light system on board the guard house which serves as their outpost and potential rest stop and rescue center for fisherfolks.
+In partnership with CORDAID, Zoological Society of London (ZSL), and ICSC, the volunteer marine coast guard Bantay Dagat constructed and launched the very first floating guard house in the country which improves the monitoring of marine protected areas.
+With the help of RE-Charge Pilipinas (RCP), Bantay Dagat members also underwent a Solar Scholars Training, which helped them manage a solarized communication and light system on board the guard house that serves as their outpost and potential rest stop and rescue center for fisherfolk.

 People’s Survival Fund

-Is the representative of non-government organizations (NGOs) in the PSF Board, ICSC steered the critical junctures in board meetings, which resulted to the operationalization of six approved proposals from LGUs amounting to more than Php300 million, as well as the deferment of other proposals that need to be improved.
-Further to ICSC’s role on the PSF board, they sent several online updates and hosted two webinars on the PSF operationalization, which was widely attended by civil society members.
+ICSC steered the critical junctures in PSF board meetings, which resulted to the operationalization of six approved proposals from LGUs amounting to more than Php300 million, as well as the deferment of other proposals that need to be improved.
+The organization also sent several online updates and hosted two webinars on operationalizing PSF, which was widely attended by civil society members.

 Green Climate Fund (GCF) and the GCFWatch

 ICSC hosted a CSO-launch of GCFWatch, an online platform made by CSOs for CSOs.
-GCFWatch collects information from three regional nodes in Africa, Latin America, and Asia, which aims to serve as a library of content generated by civil societies and other watchdog organizations following GCF discussions.
+GCFWatch collects information from three regional nodes in Africa, Latin America, and Asia, which serves as a library of content generated by civil societies and other watchdog organizations following GCF discussions.
 Materials to be included in GCFWatch include proposal evaluations, policy interventions, and policy papers, among others.
-ICSC’s CPT also take part in various GCF-related discussions with board members, secretariat, and civil societies.
+ICSC also took part in various GCF-related discussions with board members, secretariat, and civil societies.